jlmelville/smallvis/docs/umap.md

 is simpler.

 The normalized version, nt-UMAP, is even closer to the t-SNE results and can be optimized easily via the DBD method.
+DBD optimization of the UMAP and t-UMAP cost functions were certainly a *lot* slower than the equivalent t-SNE result, but this is an observation of limited practical significance.
+In real-world use of UMAP (i.e. using the real Python UMAP, not its implementation in `smallvis`), stochastic gradient descent is used, seems very fast and scales much better than t-SNE.

-It may be that there is something about the normalization that causes DBD to start working well.
+However, in a more general sense, it may be that there is something about the normalization that causes DBD to start working well.
 Or there may be a scheme to balance the positive and negative parts of the gradient that makes DBD start working with un-normalized (and hence separable) cost functions.
 This might be